 The Neurological Exam Explained

-We have all had a thorough once-over by a neurologist, and chances are you see one at least once a year for a check up and exam.
-Have you ever obediently walked around on your tippy toes, or moved your finger from your nose to your doctors finger over and over wondering what it is they are looking for, or secretly hoping that this isn’t just a trick to make you look ridiculous?
-All these tests and hoops that your doctors makes you go through give them a good look at how the nervous system is working, but people often ask me what exactly we learn from doing these test.
+We have all had a thorough once-over by a neurologist, and chances are you see one at least once a year for a checkup and exam.
+Have you ever obediently walked around on your tippy toes, or moved your finger from your nose to your doctor’s finger over and over wondering what it is they are looking for, or secretly hoping that this isn’t just a trick to make you look ridiculous?
+All these tests and hoops that your doctors make you go through give them a good look at how the nervous system is working, but people often ask me what exactly we learn from doing these test.
 I wanted to take the time today to elaborate a little bit more on each aspect of the exam so you can understand its purpose a little bit better.

-Testing the Cranial Nerves
+Testing the cranial nerves

 Cranial nerves originate in the brain and control various movements and sensations of the face and neck.
 There are a total of 12 cranial nerves, and MS can affect them in a variety of ways.
-Neurologists will sometimes test them one by one, or focus on the nerves that are most pertinent to a specific compliant.
+Neurologists will sometimes test them one by one, or focus on the nerves that are most pertinent to a specific complaint.

 Below is a list of each nerve, what it controls, and how we test it: